 The Graduate Faculty requires 2 registration units for the M.S. degree.
 Master's degree students may not count study in other graduate schools toward the registration unit requirement.

 6. Course Requirements

 During the senior year of the B.S. program students will enroll in courses which will prepare them to do thesis research.
 The fifth year features the M.S. thesis research, writing and defense.
 (In some cases the research takes more than one year to complete).
-There is no specific number of credit hours required for the M.S. degree but the Graduate School requires 2 registration units, which is 2 semesters of satisfactory graduate level work.
+There is no specific number of credit hours required for the M.S. degree but the Graduate School requires 2 registration units, which is 2 semesters of full-time, satisfactory graduate level work.
 A student's special committee is the sole judge of whether the student can efficiently prepare to fulfill degree requirements through formal or informal participation in courses.
 The graduate faculty does not differentiate between undergraduate and graduate courses, nor does it regulate the type or number of courses that a graduate student should take.

 Students are required to maintain a strong academic average (GPA 3.5), during their undergraduate program, as evidence of ability to work at the Master's level.
 Once in the M.S. program, the student's Special Graduate Committee reviews his/her degree progress and determines if warning or action is needed.

 There are no language requirements for M.S. degree candidates to graduate, however, international applicants must submit official TOEFL test scores to qualify for admission to the program.